AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 OSIsoft Cloud Services (OCS) consists of several different areas of core functionality:

-* [Tenant management](#tenant-management) - Explains basic concepts in managing OCS, including clients, roles and metadata and discusses how administrators can customize OCS based on organizational requirements
+* [Tenant management](#tenant-management) - Explains basic concepts in managing OCS, including clients, users, roles, roles-based access control and discusses how administrators can customize OCS based on organizational requirements
 * [Data collection](#data-collection) - Summarizes techniques to collect and feed data from multiple sources across your organization into a namespace within OCS
 * [Data organization](#data-organization) - Provides a high-level description of how OCS stores and retrieves operational data
 * [Data analysis](#data-analysis) - Highlights some of the capabilities of using OCS for data analysis, which enables informed planning, predictive maintenance, and operational optimization